 This YouTube video has Robert Nielsen showing the inside and running it.
 This seems to remain in storage and has never been on public display.
 (Photo courtesy Robert Nielsen.)

 Provenance: Unknown.
 Based on blemish on top of case, the hex screws, and the "hanging" angle of the read and start buttons, this is the computer which sold on eBay August 1, 2005 for $10,850, from AuburnAlabam to CollectRHC.
-With the closing of the LCM, the machine was in limbo while Paul Allen's $20BN estate was liquidated.
-It just sold at an astronomical price of $166,055 after fees and taxes (CLICK HERE) and current owner is unknown.
+With the closing of the LCM, this was sold at an astronomical price of $166,055 after fees and taxes (CLICK HERE).
+Current owner is unknown.

 Provenance: Unknown.
 The earliest photo of this machine was a April 10, 2014 Facebook photo.
 In 2016, this computer was shown at a "Pop-Up" display at the Vintage Computer Festival (VCF Southwest 4.0) where they had a surreal "Red Shrine Exhibit" of the Kenbak-1.
 Possibly only used in traveling or "Pop-up" displays since only the number 10 machine (Neilsen6) seems to be on permanent public display.

-There was a rumor that two Kenbak-1's were found in Canada, in the possession of an owner who has had them for years, but supposedly the family didn't want details public while they consulted lawyers and looked for a museum to donate to.
-However, as several years have passed without more details, this is still unverified and seems increasingly doubtful.
+There was a rumor that two Kenbak-1's were found in Canada, in the possession of an owner who has had them for years, but supposedly the family didn't want details public while they consulted lawyers to transfer property to a trust.
+However, since this rumor began around August 2022, and several years have passed without more details, it seems increasingly doubtful.

-Collectors love to talk about prices, just not prices they paid.
-That makes this information sensitive for some.
+Buyers don't like to talk about prices they pay, making this information sensitive.
 All of the following auction information has been publicly available on the internet.
 And any private sale amount is only included here if several sources repeated it, proving it's not a secret.

 Contact us if you have any comments.